Analyzing Inuvo (INUV) & Its Peers

-Inuvo (NYSE: INUV – Get Rating) is one of 30 publicly-traded companies in the “Advertising” industry, but how does it compare to its rivals?
-We will compare Inuvo to similar businesses based on the strength of its analyst recommendations, earnings, risk, valuation, profitability, institutional ownership and dividends.
+Inuvo (NYSE: INUV – Get Rating) is one of 30 publicly-traded companies in the “Advertising” industry, but how does it contrast to its competitors?
+We will compare Inuvo to similar businesses based on the strength of its risk, dividends, earnings, institutional ownership, valuation, analyst recommendations and profitability.

-This table compares Inuvo and its rivals’ net margins, return on equity and return on assets.

-This is a breakdown of recent recommendations for Inuvo and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Inuvo and its competitors, as provided by MarketBeat.com.

 |Sell Ratings